RyzomApps/Ryzom-Console-Client/README.md

 Take a look at the sample configuration that is created when RCC is started for the first time.

 ## Scripting
-Use an automaton that inherits from RCC.Automata.Internal.AutomatonBase.
+Write your own plugin that inherits from API.Plugins.Plugin.
 It has an initialization method and is updated every few ticks by the server.
 Many so-called "impulses" of the Ryzom server are already included as methods that can be inherited by the automaton.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.